BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

 [II] Fluorescent antibody technique

 This technique is a slide test performed by combining particles containing antigens with antibodies and a fluorescent dye.
-When these three complements react, the dye causes the complex to glow an illumination with UV-light under a fluorescent microscope.
-Two commonly used dyes are fluorescein, which emits an apple-green glow, and rhodamine that gives off orange-red light.
+When these three complements react, the dye causes the complex to glow an illumination with UV light under a fluorescent microscope.
+Two commonly used dyes are fluorescein, which emits an apple-green glow, and rhodamine which gives off orange-red light.

 These techniques may be direct or indirect.
-In direct method, the dye is linked to known antibody molecules.
-The antibodies are then combined with particles (may be bacteria) that may contain complementary antigens.
+In the direct method, the dye is linked to known antibody molecules.
+The antibodies are then combined with particles (maybe bacteria) that may contain complementary antigens.
 The tagged antibodies accumulate on the particle surface and the particle glows under the microscope.
-The indirect method is illustrated by the FTA-ABS diagnostic procedure used for syphilis antibodies in the blood of patient.
+The indirect method is illustrated by the FTA-ABS diagnostic procedure used for syphilis antibodies in the blood of the patient.
+(Microbiology Immunity and Serology Notes Study Material)

 [III] Radioimmunoassay (RIA)

 This is an extremely sensitive serological method used to measure the concentration of low molecular weight antigens, like haptens.
-It was developed in 1960s and since then has been adapted for quantification of hepatitis antigens, reproductive hormones, insulin and some drugs.
-This test also is useful for detection of tumor viruses in the body before the appearance of tumors.
+It was developed in the 1960s and since then has been adapted for quantification of hepatitis antigens, reproductive hormones, insulin, and some drugs.
+This test also is useful for the detection of tumor viruses in the body before the appearance of tumors.
 This test can detect trillionths of a gram of substances.
+(Microbiology Immunity and Serology Notes Study Material)

 [IV] Radioallergosorbent test (RAST)